hiralgujrathi/Web-Scraping-in-Python/README.md

-In this project, we used **Python's Beautiful Soup package** to extract valuable information by scraping data from an actual website featuring a list of leading companies in the USA.
-This involved parsing both HTML and XML documents to gather the necessary data.
+In this project, we utilized Python's Beautiful Soup package to scrape data from a real website, parsing HTML and XML documents to extract valuable information.
-Following this extraction, **Pandas** was used to transform the scraped data into a structured dataframe, which was subsequently exported and stored in a **CSV file** for further utilization.